An Introduction to Probabilistic Programming: Likelihood Weighting

 \section{Likelihood Weighting}

-Arguably the simplest evaluation-based method is likelihood weighting, which is a form of importance sampling in which the proposal is the prior.
+One of the simplest evaluation-based methods for inference is likelihood weighting, which is a form of importance sampling in which the proposal is the prior.
 In order to see how importance sampling methods can be implemented using evaluation-based strategies, we will first discuss what operations need to be performed in importance sampling.
 We then briefly discuss how we could implement likelihood weighting for a program that has been compiled to a graphical model.
 We will then move on to discussing how we can implement importance sampling by repeatedly running the program.